About Us

 By Train

 For visitors coming from further afield, Fiesta goers can travel by train with GWR.
 The closest train station to Ashton Court Estate is Bristol Temple Meads, which is served by the Fiesta Shuttle Bus to easily plan direct onward travel to the Fiesta.
-Learn more about taking the train to the Fiesta
+Use a Railcard and get a 1/3 off train tickets, or those travelling in a group can get 1/3 off ticket prices with GroupSave.
+Or why not extend your trip and stay until Monday - The Long Weekender ticket from GWR saves you over 50% compared to an Anytime Return.

 By Shuttle Bus